 HEDS together webpage https://hedstogether.com/projects/PoTS-self-management-support/

 September 2021 Update: Full ethical approval for phase one interviews with people with PoTS and health care professionals has been given.
-Recruitment has begun for people with PoTS (from specific PoTS specialist centres) and health care professionals.
-Results of the interviews will be posted over the next six months.
+Recruitment has begun for health care professionals and will be beginning soon for people with PoTS (from specific PoTS specialist centres).
+Updates on the interviews will be posted over the next six months.

 - Eftekhari H, Maddock H, Pearce G, Raza S, Kavi L, Lim PB, Osman F, Hayat SA.
-"Understanding the future research needs in Postural Orthostatic Tachycardia Syndrome (POTS): Evidence mapping the POTS adult literature."
-Autonomic Neuroscience.
-2021;233:102808.
+(2021) "Understanding the future research needs in Postural Orthostatic Tachycardia Syndrome (POTS): Evidence mapping the POTS adult literature."
+Autonomic Neuroscience.233:102808.